nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---
 ### `max_block_bytes`

-The maximum size limit of transactions allowed in a block in bytes.
+The maximum transaction size limit allowed in a block in bytes.
 Estimated based on the size consumed by 1000 2-in-2-out secp256k1 transactions.

 ```
 pub const MAX_BLOCK_BYTES: u64 = TWO_IN_TWO_OUT_BYTES * TWO_IN_TWO_OUT_COUNT;